snapsteamteam/SnapSteam/README.md

 **Important:**
 - No license is granted - all rights reserved
 - Redistribution, modification, or reverse engineering is prohibited
-- Official distribution through authorized channels only
+- Official distribution through authorised channels only
 - For licensing inquiries, contact our team

 ## ⚠️ Disclaimer